umg-minai/vct-or/raw-data/README.md

 - Id: id of the sevoflurane bottle (initially we started with unique Ids, e.g. first bottle in 21 was 1 and first bottle in 25 was 2; subsequently we used unique increasing numbers in each room (so the ids are not unique across the csv-files; the bottles are kept in each room).
 - Date: date of weight measurement, %Y-%m-%d %H:%M:%S.
-- InitialWeight: weight of the sevoflurane bottle before the vapor was filled.
+- InitialWeight: weight of the sevoflurane bottle before the vaporizer was filled.
-- FinalWeight: weight of the sevoflurane bottle after the vapor was filled (if it was not filled, we just copy the InitialWeight).
+- FinalWeight: weight of the sevoflurane bottle after the vaporizer was filled (if it was not filled, we just copy the InitialWeight).
 - Comment: comment.

 ## contrafluran.csv